Jake Boggs

-Analyzing how people walk using video is common in research and clinical settings, but getting accurate joint angles usually means either expensive equipment or manually annotating frames, which is slow and tedious.
+Analyzing how people walk using video is common in research and clinical settings, but getting accurate joint angles usually means either expensive equipment or annotating frames, which is slow and tedious.
+After seeing my mother spend a lot of time doing this manually over Easter weekend, I built a Python tool to help her speed it up.
+It uses YOLOv11-pose for automatic detection and adds an interactive interface for manual adjustments.

 # kps holds the keypoints for the detected person